Mustafa Kemal Atatürk: First World War (1914–18)

 In 1914, the Ottoman Empire entered the European and Middle Eastern theatres of World War I allied with the Central Powers.
-Atatürk was given the task of organizing and commanding the 19th Division attached to the Fifth Army during the Battle of Gallipoli.
+Mustafa Kemal was given the task of organizing and commanding the 19th Division attached to the Fifth Army during the Battle of Gallipoli.
 He became the front-line commander after correctly anticipating where the Allies would attack, and held his position until they retreated.
-Following the Battle of Gallipoli, Atatürk served in Edirne until 14 January 1916.
+Following the Battle of Gallipoli, Mustafa Kemal served in Edirne until 14 January 1916.
 He was then assigned to the command of the XVI Corps of the Second Army and sent to the Caucasus Campaign after the massive Russian offensive had reached key Anatolian cities.
 On 7 August, he rallied his troops and mounted a counteroffensive.
 Two of his divisions captured Bitlis and Muş, upsetting the calculations of the Russian Command.

-Following this victory, the CUP government in Constantinople proposed to establish a new army in Hejaz (Hicaz Kuvve-i Seferiyesi) and appoint Atatürk to its command, but he refused the proposal and this army was never established.
-Instead, on 7 March 1917, Atatürk was promoted from the command of the XVI Corps to the overall command of the Second Army, although the Czar's armies were soon withdrawn when the Russian Revolution erupted.
+Following this victory, the CUP government in Constantinople proposed to establish a new army in Hejaz known as the Hejaz Expeditionary Force (Hicaz Kuvve-i Seferiyesi) and appoint Mustafa Kemal to its command, but he refused the proposal and this army was never established.
+Instead, on 7 March 1917, Mustafa Kemal was promoted from the command of the XVI Corps to the overall command of the Second Army, although the Czar's armies were soon withdrawn when the Russian Revolution erupted.

 In July 1917, he was appointed to the command of the Seventh Army, replacing Fevzi Pasha on 7 August 1917, who was under the command of the German general Erich von Falkenhayn's Yildirim Army Group (after the British forces of General Edmund Allenby captured Jerusalem in December 1917, Erich von Falkenhayn was replaced by Otto Liman von Sanders who became the new commander of the Yıldırım Army Group in early 1918.)
-Atatürk did not get along well with General von Falkenhayn and, together with Miralay İsmet Bey, wrote a report to Grand Vizier Talaat Pasha regarding the grim situation and lack of adequate resources in the Palestinian front.
+Mustafa Kemal did not get along well with General von Falkenhayn and, together with Miralay İsmet Bey, wrote a report to Grand Vizier Talaat Pasha regarding the grim situation and lack of adequate resources in the Palestinian front.
 However, Talaat Pasha ignored their observations and refused their suggestion to form a stronger defensive line to the north, in Ottoman Syria (in parts of the Beirut Vilayet, Damascus Vilayet, and Aleppo Vilayet), with Turks instead of Germans in command.
-Following the rejection of his report, Atatürk resigned from the Seventh Army and returned to Constantinople.
+Following the rejection of his report, Mustafa Kemal resigned from the Seventh Army and returned to Constantinople.
 There, he was assigned with the task of accompanying the crown prince (and future sultan) Mehmed Vahideddin during his train trip to Austria-Hungary and Germany.
-While in Germany, Atatürk visited the German lines on the Western Front and concluded that the Central Powers would soon lose the war.
+While in Germany, Mustafa Kemal visited the German lines on the Western Front and concluded that the Central Powers would soon lose the war.
 He did not hesitate to openly express this opinion to Kaiser Wilhelm II and his high-ranking generals in person.
-During the return trip, he briefly stayed in Karlsbad and Vienna for medical treatment.
+During the return trip, he briefly stayed in Karlsbad and Vienna for medical treatment between 30 May and 28 July 1918.